circonus/irondb-docs/installation.md

 System commands must be run as a privileged user, such as `root`, or via `sudo`.

 Configure package repositories.
-In both cases, the unstable "pilot" repo is included due to IRONdb's beta status.
+During the IRONdb beta period, our unstable "pilot" repo is required.

 (OmniOS) Add the Circonus IPS package publisher: